• Skip to primary navigation

 Thai Sauce & Marinade

-I’d like to introduce you to my favorite Thai sauce, and in my opinion the best Thai sauce.
-It’s packed with vitamin C, folate, and potassium, and uses fresh ingredients you may already have on hand.
+I'd like to introduce you to my favorite Thai sauce.
+It's packed with vitamin C, folate, and potassium, and uses fresh ingredients you may already have on hand.

 I avoid soy sauce and other processed ingredients in favor of natural juices, sweeteners, nut butter, and salt.
 I use almond butter, but peanut butter works too, or you can use a seed butter like sunflower seed butter if you’re avoiding nuts.